Grey Zone Seizure a Consequence of Kremlin Betrayal

 June 9, 2017

-As the News Front article below confirms, the Ukrainian Armed Forces [UAF] continue daily to invade the Donetsk and Lugansk Peoples Republics [DPR/LPR].
-Over the past few weeks, Kiev forces have stepped up their advances into the so-called “Grey Zones,” with most of the latest invasions occuring north and northwest of Lugansk.
+As confirmed by the News Front article posted below, the Ukrainian Armed Forces [UAF] continue daily to invade the Donetsk and Lugansk Peoples Republics [DPR/LPR].
+Over the past few weeks, Kiev forces have stepped up their advances into the so-called “grey zone,” with most of the latest invasions occuring north and northwest of Lugansk.
 These aggressive military ventures are in gross violation of the Minsk Agreements.

-The “Grey Zones” consist of a narrow strip along the length of the contact line, from Shirokino on the Azov Sea to the Russian border east of Lugansk.
-In February 2015, at the time of the signing in Minsk, these zones were held by the Novorossiya Armed Forces [NAF], now referred to as the Donetsk and Lugansk militias.
-The one exception was the Debaltsevo pocket, which was liberated by the NAF a few days later.
-However, according DPR President Alexander Zakharchenko’s proclamation at the time of the Debaltsevo victory, the de facto contact line included that city in the territory of the DPR.
+The “grey zone” consists of a de-weaponized strip about 15 km wide on both sides of the contact line, stretching from Shirokino on the Azov Sea to the Russian border east of Lugansk.
+In February 2015, at the time of the signing in Minsk, the southeast half of the grey zone was held by the Novorossiya Armed Forces (NAF, now referred to as the Donetsk and Lugansk militias).
+The one exception was the Debaltsevo pocket, which was not taken by the NAF until a few days later.
+However, according DPR President Alexander Zakharchenko’s proclamation at the time of the Debaltsevo victory, the de facto contact line included Debaltsevo in the territory of the DPR.
 This was Zakharchenko’s stated condition for signing the Minsk accords.

 The Minsk document does not specify the location of the contact line.
 The contact line was tacitly defined as the boundary between UAF and NAF ground positions as of February 2015.
-Thus, the fact that the NAF held the Gray Zones means these zones officially belong to the DPR/LPR.
+Thus, the fact that the NAF held the south and east half of the grey zone means these areas officially belong to the DPR/LPR.

 What the Minsk Agreement do specify are the lines behind which heavy weapons must be withdrawn.
-These lines are in part measured from the de facto military positions as of September 2014, which are close to but not the same as those of February 2015.
-Kiev takes advantage of this ambiguity to claim their alleged right to the Grey Zones.
+These lines are in part measured from combat positions as of September 2014, which do not exactly coincide with those of February 2015.
+Kiev takes advantage of this ambiguity to claim its alleged right to both halves of the grey zone.

 The DPR retreat began infamously in Shirokino.
-As soon as the NAF vacated the town, the UAF moved in, and shortly began shelling from its new forward position.
+As soon as the NAF vacated the town, the UAF moved in, and immediately began shelling from its new forward position.

-Concurrently, support for Novorossiya—a newly-formed confederation of the DPR and LPR which many hoped would eventually include all of Donbass—became taboo in the DPR/LPR.
-Novorossiya symbol arm bands were removed from military uniforms, the Novorossiya Flag no longer flew, and outspoken pro-Novorossiya journalists and officials were apprehended without charges.
+At about that time, support for Novorossiya—a newly-formed confederation of the DPR and LPR which many hoped would eventually include all of Donbass—became taboo in the Donetsk and Lugansk Republics.
+Novorossiya symbol arm bands were removed from military uniforms, the Novorossiya flag no longer flew, and outspoken pro-Novorossiya journalists and officials were apprehended without charges.

-The NAF, soon to be called the DPR/LPR militias, proceeded to withdrew by about 3 kilometers along the entire contact line, creating zones where residents were left unprotected.
-In some cases, local civilians could no longer reach grocery stores due to Ukrainian checkpoints.
+The NAF proceeded to withdraw about 3 kilometers along the entire contact line, creating nether regions where residents were left undefended.
+In some cases, the local people could no longer drive to grocery stores due to newly established Ukrainian checkpoints.

-This monstrous betrayal of Novorossiya, by none other than Vladimir Putin himself, is the origin of the artifical Grey Zones.
-It was only a matter of time before Kiev took these zones, an unneeded loss of territory Quemado Institute predicted on the day of the Shirokino retreat.
+This betrayal of Novorossiya, by none other than Vladimir Putin himself, is the origin of these abandoned regions.
+It was only a matter of time before Kiev began capturing these regions, an unneeded loss of territory we first predicted on the day of the Shirokino retreat.

-All that surprises us is how long it has taken for Kiev to seize the entire Grey Zone.
-Two years later, their advance is nearing completion.
+All that surprises us is how long it has taken for Kiev to seize the entire grey zone.
+Two years later, their advance continues.

 Major Donbass Battle in Lugansk: Dozens Dead